datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 ![Assignment 5 - Logging]({{site.baseurl}}/assets/images/task 5-2-3- split screen.gif)

 You can experiment with the logging parameters in `main.py`.
-If you remove the filename, then your logs will appear in the Terminal.
-If you change the level parameter from  `logging.INFO` into `logging.ERROR`, then your INFO logs are not appearing anymore.
-In conclusion, we recommend you to use the `logging` module instead of `print()` for more complex code that you write, as it helps you diagnose problems more easily.
+If you remove the filename, then your logs appear in the Terminal.
+Suppose you change the level parameter from `logging.INFO` into `logging.
+ERROR`, then your INFO logs are not appearing anymore.
+In conclusion, we recommend using the `logging` module instead of `print()` for more complex code that you write, as it helps you diagnose problems more efficiently.

-We now have our web server in place, which fetches fresh data about the most current COVID situation and forwards that to the web browser.
+We now have our web server in place, which fetches new data about the most current COVID situation and forwards that to the web browser.
 Still, this is not a compelling way of presenting this data.
 That is the goal of Step 3 - Data Visualization.

 [Check the code on Replit](https://repl.it/@IO1075/05-covid-dashboard-step2)